FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 # Lab 2 Part 2

+Pull Interactive Lab Hub updates to your repo.

 Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.

+You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
+Make sure the page for the group turn in is linked to your Interactive Lab Hub page.